medikoo/modules-webmake/README.md

 Currently best way is to use Webmake programmatically and setup a static-file server to generate bundle on each request.
 Webmake is fast, so it's acceptable approach even you bundle hundreds of modules at once.

 You can setup simple static server as it's shown in following example script.
-_Example als uses [node-static][] module to serve other static files (CSS, images etc.) if you don't need it, just adjust code up to your needs._
+_Example also uses [node-static][] module to serve other static files (CSS, images etc.) if you don't need it, just adjust code up to your needs._

 ```javascript
 // Dependencies: